htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 In order to take advantage of two major HTCondor features: checkpointing and remote system calls, users need to relink their binaries.
-Programs that are not relinked for HTCondor can run under HTCondor’s vanilla universe.
+Programs that are not relinked for HTCondor can run under HTCondor's vanilla universe.
 However, these jobs cannot take checkpoints and migrate.

 To relink programs with HTCondor, we provide the *condor_compile* tool.